Luis Falcón: GNU Solidario

-Falcon defends the adoption of Free Software in the public administration.
+Falcon defends the adoption of free software in the public administration.
 GNU Solidario, the organization that he founded in 2009, works for the universality of public health and education.

-In his speech Free Software as a Catalyst for Liberation, Social Justice and Social Medicine, he defines Free Software as a movement, as a philosophy, and as a way of activism.
+In his speech "Free Software as a Catalyst for Liberation, Social Justice and Social Medicine," he defines free software as a movement, as a philosophy, and as a way of activism.
 To him, the use of proprietary software in the public administration is a contradiction by definition.

-Public Education
+Public education

-The initial projects that Luis Falcon started were related to Public Education.
+The initial projects that Luis Falcon started were related to public education.

-After observing the reality of many of the children on these schools, he incorporates Social Medicine to the project, to improve the socio-economic determinants of health on the communities.
+After observing the reality of many of the children on these schools, he incorporated social medicine into the project, to improve the socio-economic determinants of health on the communities.
 He conceives education and health as the basis for development and dignity of societies.

+In an interview to the International Journal of Applied Ethics (Dilemata), Luis Falcon declared:

 IWEEE

-In 2010, Falcon organized the first International Workshop on eHealth in Emerging Economies - IWEEE - in an effort to congregate different organizations to share their experiences and to try to find ways to improve the lives of millions of human beings from the developing world.
+In 2010, Falcon organized the first International Workshop on eHealth in Emerging Economies (IWEEE) in an effort to congregate different organizations "to share their experiences and to try to find ways to improve the lives of millions of human beings from the developing world."
 IWEEE is a non-technical conference, where academic institutions, humanitarian organizations and social collectives get together to present and debate about social issues, Medicine and eHealth.